 Just like any other electronic system, radio-over-fiber links require PCBs.
 Radio-over-fiber is designed for passive optical networking, where the extracted RF signal is steered to its destination without active electronic components.
 This provides an extremely fast solution for faster data transfer in telecom networks.
 It is also scalable up to THz frequencies.
 Many engineers in the research community are focusing on light sources and fundamental infrastructure for this technology, but board designers also have a role to play in ensuring accurate signal extraction and routing at the Tx/Rx sides of a radio-over-fiber link.

 The primary advantage of radio-over-fiber technology is that it does not suffer from the same issues of attenuation as coax cable, allowing it to reach longer distances that cannot be reached with a traditional wireless backhaul.
 This technology offers much greater bandwidth over existing optical solutions without digital-to-analog conversion (DAC).
-This eliminates the latency problems that arise in active components as latency is effectively determined by the propagation delay for a radio signal on the PCB.

 The architecture shown above can also be used with DWDM in a BBU (Tx end).
 An arrayed wavelength grating unit can be used to separate different carriers and route them to different Rx ends.
 This provides a simple way to route analog radio-over-fiber signals to multiple receivers in a passive optical network.